Viestar/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 ----- | ------ | -----------
 [0x00] | [Rectangle #0](./0-rectangle.js) | An empty class Rectangle that defines a rectangle:
-[0x01] | [Rectangle #1](./1-rectangle.js) | A Rectangle class with a constructor intitialising height and width [0x02] | [Rectangle #2](./1-rectangle.js) | A Rectangle class with a constructor intitialising height and width and creates an empty object incase 0 is passed as a value.
+[0x01] | [Rectangle #1](./1-rectangle.js) | A Rectangle class with a constructor intitialising height and width [0x02] | [Rectangle #2](./2-rectangle.js) | A Rectangle class with a constructor intitialising height and width and creates an empty object incase 0 is passed as a value.
+[0x03] | [Rectangle #3](./3-rectangle.js) | A Rectangle class with a constructor intitialising height and width and creates an empty object incase 0 is passed as a value with a method that prints the rectangle using character X.